-What if you need to move and your home has depreciated?
+What if you need to move and your home has depreciated in value?
 Or what if you take a pay cut or lose your job?
-Those larger mortgage payments will be more difficult, if not impossible, to meet each month.

 And perhaps your money is better served elsewhere, such as in the stock market or tied up in another investment, one that’s more liquid, which earns a better return.

-Make 15-Year Fixed Sized Payments on a 30-Year Mortgage
+Make 15-Year Sized Payments on a 30-Year Mortgage

-Even if you’re determined to pay off your mortgage, you could go with a 30-year fixed and make larger payments each month, with the excess going toward the principal balance.
+Even if you’re determined to pay off your mortgage, you could go with a 30-year fixed and make extra mortgage payments each month, with the excess going toward the principal balance.

 In summary, mortgages are, ahem, a big deal, so make sure you compare plenty of scenarios and do lots of research (and math) before making a decision.